Applying for Admission

-4. Applicants are notified of the admission decision as well as any financial aid or scholarship, if awarded via email.
+4. Applicants are notified of the admission decision via email.
+Any financial aid or scholarship, if awarded, is also sent via email at a later date.
 To be considered for federal financial aid, applicants should submit the FAFSA by the February 1st deadline.
-The admission notification letter will come from the Office of Graduate Admissions via email.

 5. In order to ensure a place in a program, admitted students must submit a $300 nonrefundable enrollment deposit.

 6. Deposited students receive an email confirming that the Office of Graduate Admissions has received their deposit.

 7. General orientation materials are sent from the Division of Student Life; orientation information is also available online at mills.edu/orientation.

 Concurrent Enrollment Policy

 If accepted to two programs, students will only be offered one financial aid package.

 The deposit may be paid online via credit card or electronic check.
 Deposits may also be made by money order or check and be sent to the Office of Graduate Admissions.
 Cash deposits are accepted if paid in person at the Office of Graduate Admissions.

 Deposits are required to hold an applicant's space in a graduate program.
 A student's deferral deposit is applied against the first-semester's tuition.
 See Deferment Policy below.